symbol/symbol-docs/source/getting-started/first-application.rst

    The new mosaic id is: 7cdf3b117a3c40cc

 The transaction should appear as confirmed after ±15 seconds.
-If the terminal raises an error, check :ref:`the error code meaning here <status-errors>`.
+If the terminal raises an error, check the error code meaning :ref:`here <status-errors>`.

 ******************
 Sending the ticket